nathanj/rampart/README.md

 Introduction
 ------------

-This is implementation of the game Rampart in Javascript.
+This is an implementation of the game Rampart in Javascript.
 Network play is supported by using WebSockets.

 The game has only been tested to work with Chrome 17.
 Other browsers may work, but don't bet on it.